Pint-sized thrills: 15 best amusement parks for little kids (and the rest of the family, too)

 Story Land brings kids’ favorite storybook characters to life with more than 30 family-friendly rides themed to classic tales like Cinderella and Alice in Wonderland, a petting zoo with “three little pigs” and “baa baa black sheep,” and a Nursery Rhyme play area.

-There’s also daily live entertainment, including a magic show and royal red carpet show with fairytale princesses and an aquarium right next door.
+Daily live entertainment at the amusement park for kids includes a magic show and a royal red carpet show with fairytale princesses.
+There’s also an aquarium right next door.
 A separate ticket is needed for entry to the Living Shores Aquarium, but it is included if you purchase an annual pass.

 11. Santa’s Village